ttu/ttu.github.io/_posts/2025-2-11-trunk-based-development-with-continuous-deployments.md

 ---
 layout: post
 title: Faster Deployments with Trunk-Based Development and Continuous Deployment
 excerpt: Learn how Trunk-Based Development and Continuous Deployment can accelerate your delivery pipeline.
-This real-world case study shows how a single shared branch approach, combined with automated deployments, can simplify collaboration and speed up feature delivery.
+This real-world example shows how a single shared branch approach, combined with continuous deployments, can simplify collaboration and speed up feature delivery.
 ---

 Trunk-Based Development and Continuous Deployment won't work for everyone.
 It's not a silver bullet, but it can be a good fit.